User Journeys

 - Bands (connecting flows) show how visitors moved between pages, with wider bands indicating more traffic

-- Hover over any node or band to see exact session counts
+- Hover over any node or band to see exact session counts, including how many visitors continued to a next page and how many exited there

 Journey Table